Yoshiki172/Learned-Image-Compression-Method-Based-on-MBConv/README.md

 You can download the training data from [here].(https://drive.google.com/drive/folders/1he5Vfy6xxTmBefEwbisk3aCKo1oAKgtt?usp=sharing)

-You can use the training data anywhere in the system.
+You can use the training data anywhere you put in the system.
 (By default, "checkpoint folder")